Chainflow/solana-mission-control/docs/metric-cal.md

 - **Validator Identity**

-  Validator public Key: Node public key of the validator as base-58 encoded public key
+  Vote Key: Node public key of the validator.

-  Validator vote key: Vote Key of the validator as base-58 encoded pubKey
+  Pub key: Vote Key of the validator.

 - **Validator Information**

-    Solana node version: Returns the current solana versions running on the node, result feild is `solana-core` from `getVersion` method
+    Solana node version: Returns the current solana version running on the node,considered result field is `solana-core` from `getVersion` method

     Solana node health: Checking wether solana is running active on this port or not, if it is active node status will be  marked as **UP** or else **DOWN** , result got from method `getHealth`.